Applying changes to live fault

 It is good to know how to apply changes to a live fault without any impact on users which might be currently using it.

 You have your fault ready to be published, first step towards it will be cloning the new fault back into the live tree (checkout example below).
-Refer to to find out how to clone faults.
+Refer to Cloning faults to find out how to clone faults.

 Warning: The system currently does not inform you whether something is referencing a particular fault.